drjingma/drjingma.github.io/blog/_posts/2017-11-10-whatibelieve.md

 author: Jing Ma
 ---

 The following was originally published in October 1930 on FORUM, vol. LXXXIV, No.4.
-It has been a great inspiration to me, so I would like to share it here.
+It has been a great inspiration to me, and I hope you enjoy reading it as well.

 <div class="bigspacer"></div>
-What I Believe<br>
+**What I Believe**<br>
 Living Philosophies XIII<br>
 by Albert Einstein<br>
 <div class="bigspacer"></div>